Seattle–Tacoma International Airport: Later expansions and third runway (1967–2008)

+Modernization and expansion (2008–present)

+The airport's Central Terminal building was renovated and expanded in 2003 in a project designed by Curtis W. Fentress, of Fentress Architects.
+The renovation and expansion began in 1996 and underwent extensive modifications to accommodate new security requirements following the September 11 attacks in 2001.

 In 2014, Delta Air Lines announced plans to expand Seattle into a transpacific hub.
 Since then, Delta has added numerous international flights and dozens of domestic flights to feed those services.
 Delta's increased presence in Seattle has been seen by some industry analysts as a response to United Airlines' transpacific hub at San Francisco, as well as Delta's disenchantment with its former Tokyo–Narita hub.

-In late 2021, shortly after Alaska Airlines joined American Airlines in the Oneworld alliance, American began establishing a hub at the airport to serve destinations in the Asia Pacific region.
+In late 2021, shortly after Alaska Airlines joined American Airlines in the Oneworld alliance, American announced that they would increase their international presence in Seattle.
+However, as of 2023, American had abandoned plans for long-haul flights to Asia from Seattle (including its proposed service to Bangalore, India) and ended service to London-Heathrow, their only intercontinental service from Seattle.